1992 Senior British Open

 The 1992 Senior British Open was a professional golf tournament for players aged 50 and above and the sixth Senior British Open, held from 23 to 26 July at Royal Lytham & St Annes Golf Club in Lytham St Annes, Lancashire, England, United Kingdom.

-52-year-old John Fourie won by three strokes over Bob Charles and Neil Coles, to capture his first Senior British Open title and first senior major championship victory.
+52-year-old John Fourie won by three strokes over Bob Charles and Neil Coles, to claim his first Senior British Open title and first senior major championship victory.

 Tours

 1992 was the inaugural year of the European Senior Tour, later renamed the Legends Tour.
 The 1992 event was the first Senior British Open to be part of the tour schedule.

 In 2018, the tournament was, as all Senior British Open Championships played 1987–2002, retroactively recognized as a senior major golf championship and an event on the PGA Tour Champions.

 Venue

 The event was the second Senior Open Championship of four in a row held at Royal Lytham & St Annes Golf Club.